HYWuCharles/TypeTest/README.md

 - For virtual keyboard, the words generated will be give on the top of the screen, so that the words will not be covered by keyboard (physical keyboard mode stays unchanged)

+**24/11/2018**

+- Move to buttons to the top for the page "Before test"

+- Set the text area get focus automatically when opening typing test page